opulo-inc/lumenpnp/doc/content/en/openpnp/calibration/_index.md

 ## **What you'll need**

-An Index PNP with the mechanical and electrical build completed.
+- An Index PNP with the mechanical and electrical build completed.
+- Read through the [OpenPnP Wiki](https://github.com/openpnp/openpnp/wiki/User-Manual).
+It'll be super important to getting going with your machine.
+These docs are meant to augment the OpenPnP docs, not replace them.